weaveworks/scope/site/installing.md

  * `<VM name>` is the name you gave to your virtual machine with docker-machine.

->>**Note:** Scope allows anyone with access to the UI control over your containers: as such, the Scope app endpoint (port 4040) should not be made accessible on the Internet.
-Additionally traffic between the app and the probe is currently insecure and should also not traverse the Internet.
+>>**Note:** Scope allows anyone with access to the user interface, control over your containers.
+As such, the Scope app endpoint (port 4040) should not be made accessible on the Internet.
+Also traffic between the app and the probe is insecure and should not traverse the Internet.
 This means that you should either use the private / internal IP addresses of your nodes when setting it up, or route this traffic through Weave Net.
-Put Scope behind a password, by using somthing like [Caddy](https://github.com/mholt/caddy) to protect the endpoint and making port 4040 available to localhost with Caddy proxying it.
-Or you can use Weave Cloud to manage your security for you.
+Put Scope behind a password, by using somthing like [Caddy](https://github.com/mholt/caddy) to protect the endpoint and make port 4040 available to localhost with Caddy proxying it.
+Or you can skip these steps, and just use Weave Cloud to manage the security for you.

 ###<a name="docker-weave-cloud"></a>Using Weave Cloud